Your Guide To Optimal Porsche Care From The Best Porsche Mechanic Team In Pasadena

 A 911 Carrera Turbo is, as any good Porsche enthusiast knows, a very high-performance machine.
 As such, you’ll need high-performance maintenance for your vehicle that’s…well, high-maintenance.
 While your soccer mom van or a 100 horsepower econobox might be able to go well past 10,000 miles between oil changes, especially with advances in synthetic oil technology, Porsches — even base models — are different.
 That means you should be changing your oil every year, or every 10,000 miles whichever comes first.
 Sure, changing your oil fairly often might be on the pricier side of things but…you own a Porsche, and these relatively high maintenance costs are to be expected.

-Again, treat your Porche right and it will treat you right.
+Again, treat your Porsche right and it will treat you right.
 What’s costlier, frequent oil changes or a blown-up engine due to prolonged oil neglect?
 We’ll let you make the call on that one.

 Use Genuine Porsche Parts

 Your Porsche will thank you.
 Our mechanics won’t cringe when we open your hood and see a no-name aftermarket fitted.
-Best of all, you’ll thank your Porsche because it will stay fast, responsive and well-running thanks to OEM parts.
+Best of all, you’ll thank your Porsche because it will stay fast, responsive, and well-running thanks to OEM parts.
 Any Porsche dealership would give you the same advice that our independent Porsche repair shop is giving you — when it’s time to replace any parts in your Porsche, regardless of the model, please only use Porsche Genuine Parts.

 Why?
 They’re designed (guaranteed, actually) to meet Porsche specifications for optimal performance and longevity.
-Really, if you’re using anything less than real Porsche parts, you’re not doing you or your ride any favors.
+Really, if you’re using anything less than real Porsche parts, you’re not doing yourself or your ride any favors.
 That’s coming from an independent shop, again, so you know that Porsche isn’t pushing us to peddle this information.
 As enthusiasts who genuinely care about the quality of your driving experience day in and day out, this is how we truly feel.

 Genuine Replacement Parts vs New Part Production